IgorShvartsev/esjs/README.md

 # JavaScript Element Collection Utility

 This utility provides a set of methods to manipulate DOM elements in a more convenient way.
 It includes methods for adding/removing attributes, classes, styles, and handling events.
+It's a little alternative to famous known jQuery library.

 ## Usage
 ```